- Google Chrome

 Claims to support julia, but AFAICT that doesn’t work.

 node.js does, though.

-Probably you want all the libraries which are too patent-encumbered or GPL’d to be bundled with your normal libraries.
+Probably you want all the libraries which are too patent-encumbered or GPL’d to be bundled with your slightly-too-pure distribution.
 This means codecs and other content-related shit.

 brew install libsamplerate libsndfile ffmpeg

 Also linuxbrew will install fish, which is hopelessly outdated in e.g. Ubuntu 16.04.